Dechtman Wealth Management | March 25, 2021

 The second option allows you to prepay all or part of your tuition expenses for an in-state public college education.
 They can sometimes be converted for a private college or out-of-state college, but some fees or other costs are associated with that conversion.
 Individual colleges will often offer prepaid tuition plans, but they cannot offer college savings plans.

 Frankly, there are very few disadvantages of a 529 Plan.
-It has fewer restrictions compared to Education Savings Accounts (ESAs), and it provides a great vehicle to save with tax advantages.
+It has fewer restrictions compared to Education Savings Accounts (ESAs), and we believe it provides a great vehicle to save with tax advantages.
 Here are a few restrictions that you should know:

 ESAs are also sometimes called Coverdell Accounts, after the Congressman that helped establish these funds.
 Like a 529 plan, an ESA is a savings plan that allows you to save for education expenses.
 It can be used for elementary and secondary school expenses as well as college costs.
 It is not sponsored by a state, like a 529 plan, but it functions more like a trust or custodial savings account.